tortuba/playbook/Code/Git-Workflow.md

     git commit -m "Fix #42: Present-tense summary under 50 characters"

 Use "Fix #42" (or any [relevant keyword](https://help.github.com/articles/closing-issues-via-commit-messages/)) to close the issue, or just "#42" to reference the issue if it requires more than one commit.
+Use "Fix c30" to reference a (Crashlytics) crash issue that hasn't its own github issue.

 Rebase frequently to incorporate upstream changes and resolve conflicts.